manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 ## Introduction

-This lab covers the pre-installation setup and post installation tasks for Oracle Database gold image.
+This lab covers the preinstallation setup and postinstallation tasks for Oracle Database gold image.
 It also discusses the steps to deinstall Oracle Database and some troubleshooting scenarios and tips.

 ## Database concepts

-The error *`ORA-12505`* indicates that the listener is up and you could connect to it, but the listener could not connect with the database.
+The error *`ORA-12505`* indicates that the listener is up and you can connect to it, but the listener could not connect with the database.
 The listener is aware of the database, but does not know whether the database is up because the listener has not received any notification from the database that the database is up.

 It may be due to the following reasons:
  - the database is not started, that is, the instance is idle